bfontaine/clotd/README.md

 ## Usage

-You need to run the server as root, since the QOTD port is below 1024 (17).
+You need to run the server as root if you want to use the default port, because it’s below 1024 (17).

 ```
 [sudo] java -jar <standalone.jar> <file.fortune> [<port>]